 The season turns, and the winter species desert our feeders, perhaps to nest as summer residents in Canada.
 The swallows return to Omaha and Schenectady as well as to Capistrano.
 Even the “first robin of spring” may be an imposter that has skulked in a park or neighborhood thicket all winter, scraping by on dried berries.

 As time passes, the procession of the seasons becomes cyclic.
 We know the birds will return, as surely as tides make their appointed rounds and trees put forth their buds.
 The singer we hear in the woods is no longer a stranger but calls up images from past springs.
 Other ears than ours have listened, and thus deepened the experience for us.
 We hear Walt Whitman’s hermit thrush, whose song is “the wondrous chant of the gray-brown bird,” or Robert Frost’s ovenbird, “who makes the solid tree trunks sound again.”

 Yes, Sibley’s Backyard Birds stand in for the whole of our continent’s birdlife, while also providing a manageable foundation for anyone who struggles to sort out the forms and colors that help us distinguish among species.
 These are the birds of our own environment, promising a lifetime of pleasure and knowledge as we move out into a wider world.

-Click on the image below for Sibley’s poster featuring backyard birds found in western North America.
-(For a poster of backyard birds found in eastern North America, click here.)
+Click on the image below for Sibley’s poster featuring backyard birds found in eastern North America.
+(For a poster of backyard birds found in western North America, click here.)

 Back to Top